-- 2.2 The late Mrs. Ann Alice Blason (née Colclough) (wife of Charles Henry Blason and the widow of John Edward Rayner, the late Lord Mayor of Liverpool) bequeathed assets to the States of Jersey for specific purposes, as detailed within her Will dated 30th October 1945. - 2.3 The acceptance of the bequest by the States and resolution on how the Fund was to be administered was expressed in R&O.2536 which was adopted by the States on 16th November 1949. - 2.4 On 27th March 2001, the States adopted amendments to the objects of the Fund, in the form of P.38/2001 'Ann Alice Rayner Fund: objects, purpose and administration' (lodged au Greffe on 13th March 2001 by the Finance and Economics Committee (now the Minister for Treasury and Resources)), as the view was that the initial objectives of the Fund had been over taken with time and events.
-The revised objectives are as follows - - 2.5 "1) the provision of pecuniary relief to needy persons residing in Jersey and 2) such other objectives or purposes of a charitable or philanthropic nature as the States may hereafter in their absolute discretion determine." - 2.6 P.38/2001 also made amendments to the administration of the Fund, thus rescinding R&O.2536 and a later Act dated 11th September 1979.
-Under P.38/2001, the Fund's income is now administered by a Delegation which consists of 4 Jurats of the Royal Court of Jersey. - 2.7 The Minister for Treasury and Resources (formerly the Finance and Economics Committee) is responsible for any changes to the investment of the Fund after consultation with the Delegation. - 2.8 Day-to-day administration and accounting is the responsibility of the Treasury and Resources Department. - 2.9 The Will bequeaths the income of the Fund to be used for its objectives; and further gives the States discretion to distribute capital to an amount not exceeding one-half of the total capital of the Fund.
-In practice, all bequests historically have only been made out the income of the Fund.
+- 2.2 The late Mrs. Ann Alice Blason (née Colclough), wife of Charles Henry Blason and the widow of John Edward Rayner (the late Lord Mayor of Liverpool), bequeathed assets to the States of Jersey for specific purposes, as detailed within her Will dated 30th October 1945. - 2.3 The acceptance of the bequest by the States and resolution on how the Fund was to be administered was expressed in R&O.2536 ["Anne Alice Rayner Fund Act 1949"] which was adopted by the States on 16th November 1949. - 2.4 In 2001 the States approved amendments to the objects of the Fund (see P.38/2001 ["Ann Alice Rayner Fund: objects, purpose and administration"] lodged by the Finance and Economics Committee (now the Minister for Treasury and Resources) on 13th March 2001 and adopted by the States on 27th March 2001); as the view was that the initial objectives of the Fund had been overtaken with time and events.
+The revised objectives are as follows. - 2.5 "1) the provision of pecuniary relief to needy persons residing in Jersey; and 2) such other objectives or purposes of a charitable or philanthropic nature as the States may hereafter in their absolute discretion determine." - 2.6 P.38/2001 also made amendments to the administration of the Fund, thus rescinding R&O.2536 and a later amending Act dated 11th September 1979 (R&O.6699 "Rayner Fund Administration Act 1949 (Amendment) Act 1979").
+Under P.38/2001, the Fund's income is now administered by a Delegation which consists of 4 Jurat of the Royal Court of Jersey. - 2.7 The Minister for Treasury and Resources (formerly the Finance and Economics Committee) is responsible for any changes to the investment of the Fund after consultation with the Delegation.

+- 2.8 Day-to-day administration and accounting is the responsibility of the Treasury and Resources Department. - 2.9 The Will bequeaths the income of the Fund to be used for its objectives, and further gives the States discretion to distribute capital to an amount not exceeding one half of the total capital of the Fund.
+In practice, all bequests historically have only been made out of the income of the Fund.

 - 2.11 P.38/2001 gives the Minister for Treasury and Resources (formerly the Finance and Economics Committee) responsibility for any changes to the investments of the Fund after consultation with the Delegation.
-It further provides the opportunity to invest in immovable property situated in or outside the Island, which will be held by the States of Jersey for and on behalf of the Fund. - 2.12 In order to meet the Fund's purpose, the strategy set is to work towards its objective of maintaining, with a target to exceeding the real value of the Fund over a rolling 5 year period, coupled with generating sufficient levels of income for distribution.

-- 2.13 The strategy assumes that the distributions will be paid from investment income, and that in the long term there will be no requirement to have a separate strategic aim for the holding of cash. - 2.14 Therefore the Minister has set a strategic aim of investing 75% in returnseeking assets (equities and alternative investments class) and 25% in riskreducing assets as detailed below -
+It further provides the opportunity to invest in immovable property situated in or outside the Island which will be held by the States of Jersey for and on behalf of the Fund. - 2.12 In order to meet the Fund's purpose, the strategy set is to work towards its objective of maintaining, with a target to exceeding the real value of the Fund over a rolling 5 year period, coupled with generating sufficient levels of income for distribution. - 2.13 The strategy assumes that the distributions will be paid from investment income and that in the long-term there will be no requirement to have a separate strategic aim for the holding of cash. - 2.14 Therefore the Minister has set a strategic aim of investing 75% in returnseeking assets (equities and alternative investments class) and 25% in riskreducing assets as detailed below -

 Strategic Aim % Range %

+Stock market assets

-65 58 - 72
+Equities 65 58 - 72

-25 22 - 28
+Bonds 25 22 - 28

-- 0 - 3
+Cash 0 - 3

-10 N/A

-65 25 -
+Non-Stock market assets

+Alternative Investments Class 10 n/a